nasa/fprime/docs/UsersGuide/dev/configure-ide.md

 your project, we recommend you use it.
 However, if you need IDE support these instructions are for you.

 This guide will walk you through the setup and build of an F´ application through your IDE's CMake plugin.
-For helper tasks like generating templated files, it is probably best to use just to continue using `fprime-util`, but for coding tasks like building, running UTs, generating indices for the IDE's helper functions, debugging, etc, we will attempt to setup the IDE correctly.
+For helper tasks like generating templated files, it is probably best to just continue using `fprime-util`, but for coding tasks like building, running UTs, generating indices for the IDE's helper functions, debugging, etc, we will attempt to setup the IDE correctly.